 Activities run seven days a week and include gardening, exercise classes, arts and crafts, flower arranging, and bingo as well as film and computer clubs.
 We also organise regular days out to the seaside and nearby towns.

 But it’s not just the facilities that make our care home so special.
 As a specialist care home for the Armed Forces community, our residents often share a unique bond.
 It’s this friendship and camaraderie which makes all the difference.

 Maurice House, Callis Court Road, Broadstairs, Kent CT10 3AH

 Telephone: 01843 603 323

 Fax: 020 3207 2112

 Maurice House is available for ex-service personnel and their families.
-If you are unsure whether you or someone close to you is eligible, we recommend calling our helpline team 0808 802 8080 or contacting the home directly.
+If you are unsure whether you or someone close to you is eligible, please get in touch on 01843 603 323 or via email.

 In some circumstances, we are also able to provide support for those under the age of 65 years seeking care or rehabilitation support.
 However, we recommend contacting your chosen care home for further information.